OpenAiTx/OpenAiTx/projects/OpenAiTx/OpenAiTx/README-en.md

 docs: add 20 language links of README

 Content:
-PR adds 20 languages link to the README and user can easily to access translated READEME, supports google/bing multiple languages SEO search.
+PR adds 20 language links to the README, allowing users to easily access translated READMEs, supporting Google/Bing multi-language SEO search.

 Page demo https://openaitx.github.io/view.html?user=CherryHQ&project=cherry-studio&lang=ja

 > OpenAiTx https://github.com/OpenAiTx/OpenAiTx
 > Why?
 > 1. One-time translation using premium-grade LLM and make the result freely accessible to the open-source community.
-> 2. Support Google/Bing multiple languages SEO search, client translate tool can't do it.
+> 2. Supports Google/Bing multi-language SEO search, which client-side translation tools cannot do.
 > 3. Free & Open Source forever
-> 4. Submit one time and auto-update future, it can save your time if you're a project maintainer.
+> 4. Submit once and auto-update in the future, saving your time if you're a project maintainer.
 ```

 ## Computing Contribution

-If you would like to have a contribution in the project, all you need to do is:
+If you would like to contribute to the project, all you need to do is:
-Fork project → Clone project → Choose a script in your language → Fill in your AI token  → Run it → Commit & push & create a PR
+Fork the project → Clone the project → Choose a script in your language → Fill in your AI token → Run it → Commit & push & create a PR

 > Note: **Please do not upload your tokens!**

 ### Notes

-- Only support github markdown readme.
+- Only GitHub markdown README is supported.

 ## Other

 - 10~30 mins/ per project
 - 200~400 projects/one console per day.
-- Every 3~7 days will update exist projects (depending future computing resources)
+- Every 3~7 days, existing projects will be updated (depending on future computing resources)

-### Thanks
+## Thanks

-- Microsoft MVP team provides 150USD/Month open source community azure platform budget.
+- The Microsoft MVP team provides a $150 USD/month Azure platform budget for the open source community.

-### Future plan
+## Future plan

-- Support GitHub wiki auto translation
+- Support GitHub wiki auto-translation
+- Support Gitee platform

 ```

 ---